hydpy-dev/hydpy/hydpy/docs/rst/user_guide.rst

    reference guide's :ref:`model_families` section.
  * The :ref:`project_structure` section describes the typical directory and file structure of HydPy projects.
+ * The :ref:`options` section explains how to set the most user-relevant general HydPy options and where to find their documentation.
+ * The :ref:`simulation` section summarises the basic steps to perform a simulation run via Python skripts or XML files.

 .. toctree::